Build a sustainable career through innovation, creativity, mastery

 Advanced actor-training, specialising in physical theatre – Be immersed in weekly physical theatre and acting lessons, and a unit on auditioning.
 The year will culminate with a graduating performance.

 Career options include performing, directing, producing, arts management, marketing, teaching/actor training in the performing arts industry, other aligned creative industries, community organisations and government departments.

 To be considered for admission, candidates are required to:

 - Possess an AQF Level 7 undergraduate degree in the Performing Arts or related Creative Industries field; and

 - Complete a short personal statement addressing the criteria (refer to application form)

+Second round applications for Domestic students are due Friday 12 January.
 Short-listed applicants will be required to complete an audition and interview.
 If you are unable to attend an audition, there may be capacity for you to submit a video audition.